skypointcloud/cdp/docs/docs/billing.md

     - Data Subject Request Automation
     - Priority Support
     - $2K Concierge Setup Included
-3. **PROFESSIONAL**:If the user chooses the Professional plan, below are the following features that will be activated post subscription:
+3. **PROFESSIONAL** : If the user chooses the Professional plan, below are the following features that will be activated post subscription:
     - Price: $1995 per month(Pay Monthly) and $1596 per month(Pay Annually)
     - Number of Data Integrations: 5
     - Number of Instance: 2